Please note:

 HUM 325 - The Humanities and the Natural World (4)

-A study of the humanistic, scientific, political, and ideological discourses deriving from concern with the natural environment.
-Using classic and contemporary sources, this course examines the interaction of humans with the non-human world, and includes such topics as human communities and nature, the immersion of the individual in nature, nature and the human habitat.
+Study of the humanistic, scientific, political, and ideological discourses deriving from concerns with the natural environment.
+Uses classic and contemporary sources to examine the interaction of humans with the non-human world, and includes such topics as human communities and nature, the immersion of the individual in nature, animal worlds, nature and the human habitat.
+May be repeated for credit when a different topic is taught.
 Prerequisite: 45 units.
 Breadth-Humanities.

 INDG 212 - Indigenous Perceptions of Landscape (3)